Entrepreneurship Built to Succeed

 Look at local networking events where you can first provide value.
 Before you connect with a mentor, look at how you can provide value for him/her.
 It’s definitely a mutually beneficial relationship.
 When you approach it from that standpoint, you’re more likely to get people who are interested in backing your dream and your vision, because they understand the reciprocity involved in the mentee/mentor relationship.- Erica Nicole

 Why should a busy, successful entrepreneur sign up to mentor you?
 If you can’t define what value you will add to their career, you’re not going to get a lot of help.

 How to Make Up For a Lack of Mentorship Opportunities

 If the networking events and small business communities are not readily available, you are not without help.

 For me it’s been drawing up on the wisdom and advice of people I’ve worked with in the past.
 There are a number of good organizations, but sometimes you can just build a network of trusted advisors around yourself that you can turn to from time to time as need be.- Paul Chaney

 Look through your own network for relationships you already have with successful people.
 If there’s no one in your direct network that you can turn to, what about your friends’ networks?
 It’s okay to ask a friend for an introduction to someone they know who might be a good resource.
-Just because a successful entrepreneur has never mentored someone before doesn’t mean he can’t, or that he’s not interested.
+Just because a successful entrepreneur has never mentored someone before doesn’t mean they can’t, or that they're not interested.